juancastillo0/leto/README.md

 ```
 <!-- include-end{quickstart-schema-string} -->

-// TODO: 1A rename GraphQLClass and graphQLString -> stringGraphQLType
 // TODO: 1A use scope overrides and do not allow modifications
 // TODO: 1T
 type CompilerLog {